chrisboakes/nuxt-vue-demo/README.md

 ## Objectives

-Explore server-side rendering, client side rendering static rendering using the Vue ecosystem.
+Explore server-side rendering, client-side rendering static rendering using the Vue ecosystem.
 I will predominantly be looking at its:

 - Scalability
 - Maintainability